Submit a Request

 No Account Number Needed.

 This is a service offered to the faculty and staff of Oakland University to provide copies of print materials owned by the Oakland University Libraries.
 The requested journal articles and book chapters are retrieved from the stacks and copied.

 Starting in the Winter 2014 semester a pilot will be implemented to evaluate the feasibility of offering the service at no charge.
 The pilot phase will end on April 30, 2014, after which time users will be notified of the final decision.

-Any request found in the stacks will be guaranteed a 48-hour turnaround.
+Any request found in the stacks will be guaranteed a forty-eight hour turnaround.
 Requests for items not located in the stacks will be routed to interlibrary loan.
 Such requests will be governed by the regular interlibrary loan turnaround time.